damnge/damnge/README.md

 - 👋 Hi, I’m @damnge
 - 👀 I’m interested in Web Design, Front-end Development and Visual Arts.
 - 🌱 I’m currently learning Java Script, React.
-- 💞️ I’m looking to collaborate in any type of the project to gain some experience.
+- 💞️ I’m looking to collaborate in any type of the project to gain more experience.
 - 📫 How to reach me ---> dam.grela@gmail.com.